-This section does not include an interest-restriction provision; but, if a state chooses, for example, to prohibit common ownership and operation by a licensed direct shipper and fulfillment provider, the state may amend its law establishing eligibility requirements for a direct_shipper license to preclude a registered fulfillment provider from holding a direct-shipper license.
+This section does not include an interest-restriction provision.
+If a state chooses, for example, to prohibit common ownership and operation by a licensed direct shipper and registered fulfillment provider, the state may amend its law establishing eligibility requirements for a direct-shipper license to preclude a registered fulfillment provider from holding a direct-shipper license or include an interest restriction in subsection (h) as a disqualifying criterion for initial registration.

 A significant amount of direct-to-consumer shipping of alcoholic beverages is accomplished by means of an intermediary, usually referred to as a fulfillment provider.
-Few states require licensing or registration of such intermediaries, but the use of such an intermediary makes it difficult for state regulators to identify the originator of the alcoholic beverage shipment.
+Few states require licensing or registration of these intermediaries, but the use of an intermediary makes it difficult for state regulators to identify the originator of the alcoholic beverage shipment.
 This act provides a mechanism under which state regulators can better identify what alcoholic beverages are being shipped into the state and by whom.
 The act does not establish standards or requirements for these shipments.
 The enacting state's existing law will govern such matters as licensing requirements for direct shippers authorized to ship to consumers in the state, which might be wineries only or might include retailers and other producers.
 The enacting state's existing law also governs what types of alcoholic beverages may be shipped, i.e., whether the state authorizes direct-to-consumer shipments of wine only or also allows direct-to-consumer shipments of other alcoholic beverages, and what restrictions apply to these shipments, such as quantity limits, package marking, and age verification.
 The enacting state's law will require compliance by the licensed direct shipper, whether that shipment is accomplished directly or with help from a fulfillment provider.
 This act assists state regulators in establishing the identity of both the seller of alcoholic beverages and the fulfillment provider acting on its behalf.